-Ahead of OFFSET Dublin 2016, Linda King, programme chair of Visual Communication Design at IADT, chatted to Liza Enebeis, Creative Director at the prolific Studio Dumbar.
-They discussed the importance of ‘staying foreign’, being a bad intern (at Studio Dumbar), founding a pirate radio station dedicated to typography, and what Liza would read and listen to on a desert island.
+What follows is a chat with Linda King (programme chair of Visual Communication Design at IADT) on the importance of ‘staying foreign’, being a bad intern (at Studio Dumbar), founding a pirate radio station dedicated to typography, and what I would read and listen to on a desert island.

 Did you move to Holland as a child?